gontluc/gontluc/README.md

 ## I am a Frontend Developer who also likes algorithms!

 Started my coding journey in 2021 and now I can't hit the brakes!
-Currently working with HTML, CSS and JS.
+Currently learning React.js.
 Feel free to check out my [Website](https://www.lucasgontijo.com "lucasgontijo.com").

 * 🏠 In Spain at the moment
 * 💻 Working with HTML CSS JS